What is Aromatherapy

 Essential oils are distilled or expressed aromatics extracted from plants.
 Oils can be comprised of over 200 individual chemical components.
-Chemical components are important because they determine the behavior, therapeutic properties and aroma of essential oils.
+Chemical components are important because they determine the behavior and aroma of essential oils.
 There are 10 primary chemical families with generalizations that can be made about each.
-For instance, monoterpenes (ex: citrus oils) are great airborne deodorizers and can be decongesting; aldehydes contain antifungal properties, are anti-inflammatory and cooling.
+For instance, monoterpenes (ex: citrus oils) are great airborne deodorizers.
 Essential oils may have components from many chemical families or may contain components that are primarily from one chemical family.
-Aromatherapists understand these chemical components and are trained in their effective use.
+Aromatherapists understand these components and are trained in their effective use.

 Methods of Delivery

 Essential oils can be delivered to your body through inhalation or topical application.
-They can be added to a room diffuser, steamy shower, aromatic sprays, foot soak or bath salts, nourishing jojoba or other carrier oils and lotions, convenient and discreet nasal inhaler.
+They can be added to a room diffuser, steamy shower, aromatic sprays, foot soak or bath salts, skin-nourishing jojoba or other carrier oils and lotions and convenient personal inhalers.
 There are different styles of jewelry and sports wrist bands designed to safely hold essential oils so they are not in direct contact with skin.
 The purpose of the essential oil blend as well as personal preference play a role in determining which delivery method is most appropriate.

 - So much more….